KIDERM

 Economic Impact & Savings

-Reducing incidence lowers treatment costs for families and significantly reduces the national healthcare burden.
+Reducing disease incidence lowers treatment costs for families and significantly reduces national healthcare burden3.

 Value for Government & Schools